Closius/pair_wings/README.md

    - Q: Why not use stock exchange simulator?
    - A: I'm not sure if is possible to simulate the real market behavior correctly.
      - There is no known strategy exist which can be 100% beneficial on [Brownian Motion](https://en.wikipedia.org/wiki/Brownian_motion).
-       So any strategy probably should use some properties, behavioral features of the coin (pair)
+       So any strategy probably should use some properties, behavioral features of the pair (or several pairs together)
      - Pairs behavior might be different depending on the volume, number of traders, datetime, fundamental knowledge of the coin, and so on.
        Testing on the historical real data gives more benefits.
    - Idea: Maybe add the capability to test on Brownian Motion